War in Afghanistan (2001–2021): 2014–2015: Withdrawal and increase of insurgency

-Clashes in Helmand

-In 2015 the Taliban began an offensive in Helmand Province, taking over parts of the Province.
-By June 2015, they had seized control of Dishu and Baghran killing 5,588 Afghan government security forces (3,720 of them were police officers).
-By the end of July, the Taliban had overrun Nawzad District and on 26 August, the Taliban took control of Musa Qala.
-In October 2015, Taliban forces had attempted to take Lashkar Gah; the capital of Helmand province, the Afghan's 215th Corps and special operations forces launched a counteroffensive against the Taliban in November, Whilst the assault was repelled, Taliban forces remained dug into the city's suburbs as of December 2015.

 December 2015 saw a renewed Taliban offensive in Helmand focused on the town of Sangin.
 The Sangin district fell to the Taliban on 21 December after fierce clashes that killed more than 90 soldiers in two days.
 It was reported that 30 members of the SAS alongside 60 US special forces operators joined the Afghan Army in the Battle to retake parts of Sangin from Taliban insurgents, in addition, about 300 US troops and a small number of British remained in Helmand to advise Afghan commanders at the corps level.
 Senior American commanders said that the Afghan troops in the province have lacked effective leaders as well as the necessary weapons and ammunition to hold off persistent Taliban attacks.
 Some Afghan soldiers in Helmand have been fighting in tough conditions for years without a break to see their family, leading to poor morale and high desertion rates.

+Peace movements started arising in Afghanistan, including the Tabassum movement in 2015, the Enlightenment Movement during 2016–17, Uprising for Change in 2017, and the People's Peace Movement in 2018.